So you recently launched a website, huh!

 It is preferable to have all the individual keywords together.

 When designing a webpage or writing content, always keep in mind that you are doing it for your audience, not the search engine!
-So, a balance between the SEO techniques and quality content should be maintained.
+So, a balance between the SEO strategy and quality content should be maintained.